James: 5 Canons

 | View of the worker | Economic unit | Class actor | Image-bearer of God |

-| View of wealth | Private accumulation | Collective control | Gift held in trust |
+| View of wealth | Private accumulation | Collective control | A burden of responsibility |

 | Ultimate authority | The market | The party / state | Christ |